ariary/kube-podpreemption-DoS/README.md

 #### Set-up

-For the PoC we deploy a pod on the `default` namespace of a 3-nodes cluster.
+For the PoC we will create pods on the `default` namespace of a 3-nodes cluster (including our target).
 Then we create a malicious higher-priority pod in another namespace that will trigger the eviction of this specific pod.

 The set-up process in nearly the same as the one of the blind DoS section.